cspr-rad/kairos-spec/src/spec.typ

 After collecting L2 transactions, the L2 server must be allowed time to create a ZKR and post it to L1.
 During this "phase 2", no new L2 transactions can be accepted into the queue, given the L2 transaction posting uniqueness discussion above.
 Therefore, the L2 server will accept transactions for ten seconds, then refuse them for ten seconds so it has time to create a ZKR and post it to L1.
 Afterward new L2 transactions are accepted again.
 If an L2 transaction is posted during phase 2, a clear error message is returned to the API caller.
 Our web UI and CLI will be built to appropriately deal with this error, waiting for a few seconds before a retry.

+Note that this second phase requires some amount of computation and therefore some time to get accomplished.
+Meanwhile, if a deposit or withdraw transaction gets pushed to L1, much of the ZKR computation must start over, since the old Merkle root is different.
+// TODO: Figure out how to make sure as much as possible of the work can be redone, so that nobody can DDoS our L2 (i.e. prevent it from ever pushing to L1) by constantly depositing/withdrawing small amounts on L1.

 === L2 transactions

 The contents of an L2 transaction are: